marshmallow-code/marshmallow/docs/nesting.rst

 .. _specifying-nested-fields:

-Specifying Which Fields to Nest
+Specifying which fields to nest
 -------------------------------

 You can explicitly specify which attributes of the nested objects you want to (de)serialize with the ``only`` argument to the schema.